shamansim/BioInLab/README.md

 BioInLab
 ========

 Also shortly called BIL, it is an RStudio tool to provide a laboratory notebook designed for computer scientists (bioinformaticians ...).
+It does not claim to be a replacement of knitr (for R) and other packages like this.
+It allows one to register other metadata which could not fit in the knitr-style document.

 ==============

 About the name
 --------------
-Pun intended, it makes reference to the japanese word for hospital : 病院 (pronounce byouin).
+Pun intended, it makes reference to the japanese word for hospital : 病院 (pronounced byouin).
 As in a hospital, when something is wrong you can go there and check what is wrong.
 In our case, laboratory notes are usefull to monitor what has been done wrong in the process.
+And of course, it refers to "bioinformatics".

 Ideas of development
 --------------------